-- Outnumber opponent's side +2d - Outnumber opponent's side by more than 2:1 +4d
+Outnumber opponent's side +2d Outnumber opponent's side by greater than 2:1 +4d

 Each leader rolls their dice.
 All contributing characters on their side roll their own dice to support their leaders.
 Add together all the successes on each side.
-Each player can apply Nudges to their own dice if they wish (page 45).
 The Winning side is the one with the most successes.
-They have achieved their desired outcome.
-The losing side must all face the outcome consequences and receive any appropriate Damage Traits (Damage Traits are covered in the Outcomes chapter on page 58).
+They achieve their desired outcome.
+The losing side must all face the outcome consequences and receive any appropriate Damage Traits.
+Damage Traits are covered in the Outcomes chapter.